castarco/slow-coding-manifesto/README.md

 6. Programming is a social activity, it benefits from respectful relations between coworkers.
 Caring about code quality is not just perfectionism, but caring about our colleagues, who will have to deal with our code.

+Be kind to yourself, take your time, make beautiful code... and enjoy.